Boxing777/2D-array/Readme.md

-pass 2D array with function
+pass 2D array with function use pointer \n main file is 2D_Array.c
-use pointer